 Freedom from Taxes Through 2023 and Capital Expenditures Until 2030

-Iridium’s Deep Ties to DoD Grow Further
+Iridium’s Deep Ties to DoD Tighten Further

 Iridium NEXT features a next-generation, 66-satellite constellation.